wmcbrine/PDCurses/sdl1/README.md

     PDCEX void PDC_update_rects(void);
     PDCEX void PDC_retile(void);

-The SDL2 port adds:

-    PDCEX SDL_Window *pdc_window;

-pdc_screen is the main surface, unless it's preset before initscr().
-In SDL1, pdc_screen is created by SDL_SetVideoMode(); in SDL2, pdc_window is the main window, created by SDL_CreateWindow(), and pdc_screen is set by SDL_GetWindowSurface(pdc_window).
+pdc_screen is the main surface, created by SDL_SetVideoMode(), unless it's preset before initscr().
 (See sdltest.c for examples.)
 You can perform normal SDL operations on this surface, but PDCurses won't respect them when it updates.
 (For that, see PDC_retile().)
 As an alternative, you can preinitialize this surface before calling initscr().
 In that case, you can use pdc_sheight, pdc_swidth,